deleeuwj1/CS1XA3/Assign2/README.md

-# README for Assignment 2
+# Description of Assignment 2

 Due on March 25th, 2018.

 ## Resume

    - If you would like to view my resume, click [here](http://ugweb.cas.mcmaster.ca/~deleeuwj).
+       - It is a modified version of the CV template created by [Xiaoying Riley](https://github.com/xriley/Orbit-Theme).

 ## ELM Web App